wp-plugins/child-theme-configurator/readme.txt

 = Where are the .php files? =

-The Child Theme Configurator automatically adds a blank functions.php file to the child theme directory.
+The Child Theme Configurator automatically adds a blank functions.php file to the child theme's directory.
 You can copy parent theme template files using the Files tab.
 If you want to create new templates and directories you will have to create/upload them manually via FTP or SSH.
-Remember that a child theme will automatically inherit the parent theme's templates unless they also exist in the child theme directory.
+Remember that a child theme will automatically inherit the parent theme's templates unless they also exist in the child theme's directory.
 Only copy templates that you intend to customize.

 = How do I change a specific color/font style/background? =